rrich-kray/budget-tracker/README.md

 ![main screenshot](./public/images/screen1.png)

-Budget Tracker was designed so that users could keep track of their expenses over time.
+Budget Tracker was designed to help users visualize their expenses over time.

 This app served as an excellent primer to PWAs and the numerous benefits they provide.